karthikbadam/GroupAwareness/README.md

 ## How to Run

 1. Before deploying the application, have a MongoDB service running on the background by opening your terminal or command prompt and running `mongod` or `sudo mongod` (depending on your access privileges).
-2. Now, open the project folder through the command prompt or terminal. `cd PATH/TO/FOLDER`
+2. Now, open the project folder through a new command prompt or terminal tab. `cd PATH/TO/FOLDER`
 3. Run `npm start` to start the application at port 3000.

 You can now try the visualization interface by opening `localhost:3000` in your browser.
 The group awareness visualization can be accessed through `localhost:3000/awareness`.
-Note that the first time you run `npm start` the application automatically sets up the datasets on MongoDB, and you will see some console logs reflecting this.
+Note that the first time you run `npm start` , the application automatically sets up the datasets on MongoDB, and you will see some console logs reflecting this.
 These logs will not show up during later runs.

 ## Interface